Looking for easy and nutritious snacks that will fuel your kids for their sports activities? Here’s your dietitian-approved list!

 - Greek yogurt cups and fruit

-- Homemade trail mix in individual baggies
+- Homemade trail mix (made with dietitian-approved breakfast cereals) in individual baggies

-- Cheese + crackers + fruit
+- Cheese and crackers with fruit

 - Homemade muffins or energy balls